kubevirt/kubevirt.github.io/_posts/2021-04-30-intel-vgpu-kubevirt.md

 The total number of vGPUs you can create is dependent on your specific hardware as well as support for changing the Graphics aperture size and shared graphics memory within your BIOS.
 For more details on this see [Create vGPU \(KVMGT only\)](https://github.com/intel/gvt-linux/wiki/GVTg_Setup_Guide#53-create-vgpu-kvmgt-only) in the Intel GVTg wiki.
 Minimally configured devices can typically make at least two vGPU devices.

 You can reproduce this work on any Kubernetes cluster running kubevirt v0.40.0 or later, but the steps you need to take to load the kernel modules and enable the virtual devices will vary based on the underlying OS your Kubernetes cluster is running on.
-In order to demonstrate how you can enable this feature, we will use an all-in-one Kubernetes cluster built using Centos 8.3 and minikube.
+In order to demonstrate how you can enable this feature, we will use an all-in-one Kubernetes cluster built using Fedora 22 and minikube.

 > note "Note"
 > This blog post is a more advanced topic and assumes some Linux and Kubernetes understanding.